Building Rehabilitation Workflow

 - For building without an OC (including those held by CBS), all owners collectively or CBS (if appropriate) should be the Applicant submitting the

 Scope of Services

-2. To engage independent professional to offer professional and technical advices on general building maintenance issues at various stages and cost estimations of relevant work items for the successful Applicant;
+2. To engage independent professional to offer professional and technical advices on general building maintenance issues at various stages, and to

-review and offer advices on inspection reports, tender documents, cost estimates of works and tender analysis reports prepared by AP/RI for the successful Applicant;
+review and offer advices on inspection reports, tender documents, cost estimates of works and tender analysis reports prepared by AP/RI, and

 Should you need further information on Smart Tender’s services, please click here to visit Download Centre.

 For those who would like to register in E-Tendering Platfrom as registered person Note 4 and participate the tendering exercise conducted by the building owners under URA's building rehabilitation schemes, please click here to learn more about the registration procedures through the User Manual and Video Tutorial given.